 A related experiment is to stand on a skateboard or on skates, then throw a tennis ball—or an empty (air-filled) gallon jug—as fast as you can forward (the fast ball is like air leaving a rocket).
 Then, throw a gallon of water as hard as you can.
 Which scenario gives you (the rocket) the most backward momentum?

 After this, if you are still interested in rockets, consider building a model rocket and watching October Sky!
-Or, consider buying and playing Kerbal Space Program.
+Or, consider buying and playing Kerbal Space Program or messing around with this free projectile simulator.
+As for the rocket's trajectory, check out some code I wrote that calculates trajectories and launch angles.